BeckyPauley/udemy_flask/README.md

 Repository is summary of learning on Udemy Flask course and tutorials.

 ## Security
-Secret key in app.py has been obscured.
+Secret key in app.py has been obscured and has not been committed.